Predicting earthquake damages with Azure ML Workspace

 There are several specific types of supervised learning that are represented within the Designer, for example: classification, regression, or anomaly detection.
 When you are not entirely sure which algorithm works better for your specific dataset, you can investigate that by pulling in two – or more – algorithms in the same time.
 I chose a Classification model which is used when a category needs to be defined – like in our case with the damage_grade.
 Since we have more than two categories, we need to find a best fitting Multiclass Classification algorithm.
 Find suggestions in the cheat sheet provided by Microsoft.
 After thorough investigation, in my case, the best fitting algorithm was the Multiclass Boosted Decision Tree.
 During training we can use the Tune Model Hyperparameters, so the best fitting parameters will be defined and used for the iteration, to reach better prediction results.

-Evaluation is an essential step while building machine learning models, it tells us how well our model works.
-Use the Evaluate model component for this task.
+Evaluation is an essential step while building ML models, it tells us how well our model works.
+Let’s use the Evaluate model component for this task.

 Thanks to all these built-in components, you can quickly build an experiment, and find out by incremental trials, which setup works best for your scenario.
 When you are happy with the model, it can be deployed and used in production too.
 Deployment and usage of pipelines are discussed in another article.
-If you don’t want to spend your time on figuring out the best fitting algorithm for your scenario, maybe you want to look at the third element of the Azure ML Workspace.
+If you don’t want to spend your time on figuring out the best fitting algorithm for your scenario, maybe you want to look at the next section.

 The Automated Machine Learning (AutoML) SDK allows you to run Deep learning solutions for Classification, Regression, Text Classification with BERT (on GPU) and Time series forecasting with ForecastTCN & HyperDrive.

 As I mentioned before, the UI is quite understandable, we just go ahead and create a new run.
 Start the Automated ML from the welcome page, and click New Automated ML job.
-We provide the exact same dataset as we used in the previous two sections.
+On the Basics tab, you need to create a new experiment and provide a name for it.
+On the next tab we specify the algorithm type (Classification) and the exact same dataset as we registered in the previous section.

-Click Next and then choose classification.
-We can enable deep learning here, so we get better results.
-When clicking on Finish, the run starts up.
+On the next window, specify the compute the job should run on (you can also try the serverless GPU option), and after reviewing your settings, submit the job.
 After initializing the run, we can observe the models that have been tried on the Models tab.
 The one on the top has the best accuracy.

-If you want to learn more about your model, you could take a look at the metrics as well, where you can visualize all kind of details.
+If you want to learn more about your model, you could take a look at the Metrics tab, where you can visualize all kinds of details.
 For example, my favorite is the confusion matrix, which tells us how well the model was able to define the specific damage_grade, or how confused is the model.

-For example, the dark blue box shows 12622.
-This means that in 12622 cases, the model correctly predicted the label “2” (medium risk of damage) for buildings.
-The lightest box with 42 in it shows that it predicted label “1” (low risk of damage) 42 times for buildings when they actually have high risk of damage, label “3”.
+For example, the middle blue box shows 1168.
+This means that in 1168 cases, the model correctly predicted the label “2” (medium risk of damage) for buildings.
+The darkest box with 34 in it shows that it predicted label “1” (low risk of damage) 34 times for buildings when they actually have a high risk of damage, label “3”.

 Learn more: